Welcome to our grammar lesson about Spanish Object Pronouns, where we will learn and practice where to place these pronouns.

-Apart from that, the rules we have explained in this lesson still apply: The 2 pronouns are placed either before the verb or attached at the end depending on the tense, as already learned.
+Apart from that, all rules in this lesson still apply: the pronouns are placed either before the verb or attached at the end, depending on the tense.

 Te lo diré mañana.

-I will tell it to you tomorrow. (future tense)
+I will say it to you tomorrow. (future tense)